St. Paul's School sex offender Owen Labrie ordered to jail after Christmas

 Breaking News Emails

-A judge has refused to shorten the jail term for Owen Labrie, a former student at the elite St. Paul's prep school who was convicted of sexually assaulting a 15-year-old classmate in 2015.
+A judge has refused to shorten the jail term for Owen Labrie, a former student at the elite St. Paul's prep school who in 2015 was convicted of sexually assaulting a 15-year-old classmate a year earlier.

 Merrimack County Superior Court Judge Larry Smukler in New Hampshire denied appeals on Tuesday to shorten Labrie's sentence, saying he had to take into account "justice for the victim."